Cyan101/nekogirls-rb/README.md

 * Redirect to image after its uploaded
 * Setup special code to make the website Personal
 * Damn favicon

+#Setup/Usage
+The following files need to be modified for your own theme/site
+* views/index.haml
+The config file is pretty self explanatory and has code comments to help

 ##ShareX Example
 ```